Financial Aid FAQs and Resources

 If your total disbursed financial aid is greater than your charges for tuition, fees and housing (if applicable), you may be entitled to a refund check.
 The Bursar’s office regularly reviews accounts to validate the credit and when appropriate will schedule and issue a refund check.
 All checks are mailed to the permanent address on file for the student.
 If the refund is generated by a Parent PLUS loan, the refund may be sent to your parent.
-Please contact the Bursar’s office at 718.940.5617 (SJC Brooklyn) or 631.687.4555 (SJC Long Island) for more information.
+Please contact the Bursar’s office at 718.940.5617 (Brooklyn) or 631.687.4555 (Long Island) for more information.

 How Do I Apply for Summer Aid?

-Graduate students and students enrolled in the SJC Long Island Weekend College Program do not need to complete the summer loan request form.
+Graduate students and students enrolled in the St. Joseph's University Long Island Weekend College Program do not need to complete the summer loan request form.
 A valid FAFSA will be automatically reviewed for summer financial aid eligibility.

 Are There Jobs on Campus?

 Yes, St. Joseph's University participates in the Federal Work Study program, and also part-time employment available for students who may not qualify for Federal Work Study.
 Positions are limited and are filed on a first-come first-served basis.
 If you are interested in finding a job on campus, please be sure to have a completed FAFSA application on file and contact the Office of Financial Aid for more information.

 Can I Access My Financial Aid Refund Early to Purchase Books?